 Glossier — How a skin tone matcher fuels checkout at Glossier

-Online, D2C companies can promote new technology to their users with incredible ease.
+Online D2C companies can promote new technology to their users with incredible ease.
 All they have to do is write a blog post.
-And that’s all that Glossier did when they first launched their online skin tone matcher tool, which promised to help Glossier’s potential customers identify exactly the right shade of makeup for them.
+And that’s all that Glossier did when they first launched its online skin tone matcher tool, which promised to help Glossier’s potential customers identify exactly the right shade of makeup for them.

 While they may be doing their research online and talking to their friends for recommendations, most are still doing the actual purchasing at brick-and-mortar locations like Sephora.

-Because they want to see how something looks on them before they commit to investing real money into a full supply of something, according to analyst Karen Grant at The NPD Group.
+Because they want to see how something looks on them before they commit to investing real money into a full supply, according to analyst Karen Grant at The NPD Group.

 That’s the driving premise behind both subscription services like Birchbox and the simple, quick skin tone matcher on the Glossier website.

-When Glossier released this tool on the blog Into the Gloss, it didn’t just get positive comments from women that appreciated the tool and found it useful for identifing new Glossier products to try—it got reviews from people who wrote that the skin tone matcher was why people were trying Glossier for the first time:
+When Glossier released this tool on the blog Into the Gloss, it didn’t just get positive comments from women that appreciated the tool and found it useful for identifying new Glossier products to try — it got reviews from people who wrote that the skin tone matcher was why people were trying Glossier for the first time: